-- (i) to qualified investors (investitori qualificati), as defined in Article 2, letter e) of the Prospectus Regulation and Article 35, paragraph 1, letter (d) of CONSOB Regulation No. 20307 of 15 February 2018 (the "Regulation No. 20307"), pursuant to Article 34-ter, paragraph 1, letter (b) of CONSOB Regulation No. 11971 of 14 May 1999 (the "Issuers Regulation"), implementing Article 100 of Legislative Decree no. 58 of 24 February 1998 (the "Financial Services Act"), all as amended from time to time; or - (ii) in other circumstances which are exempted from the rules on public offerings pursuant to Article 1 of the Prospectus Regulation, Article 100 of the Financial Services Act and Article 34-ter of the Issuers Regulation.
+- (a) to "qualified investors" (investitori qualificati), as referred to in Article 2 of the Prospectus Regulation and Article 35, paragraph 1, letter (d) of CONSOB Regulation No. 20307 of 15 February 2018 (the "Regulation No. 20307"), pursuant to Article 34-ter, paragraph 1, letter (b) of CONSOB Regulation No. 11971 of 14 May 1999 (the "Issuers Regulation"), implementing Article 100 of Legislative Decree No. 58 of 24 February 1998 (the "Financial Services Act"), all as amended from time to time; or - (b) in any other circumstances which are exempted from the rules on public offerings pursuant to Article 1 of the Prospectus Regulation, Article 100 of the Financial Services Act, Article 34-ter of the Issuers Regulation and any other applicable Italian laws and regulations.

-In any event, any offer, sale or delivery of the Notes or distribution of copies of the Base Prospectus or any other document relating to the Notes in the Republic of Italy under (i) or (ii) above must be:
+In any event, any such offer, sale or delivery of the Notes or distribution of copies of this Base Prospectus or any other document relating to the Notes in the Republic of Italy under paragraphs (a) or (b) above must be:

-- (a) made by an investment firm, bank or financial intermediary permitted to conduct such activities in the Republic of Italy in accordance with the Financial Services Act, Legislative Decree No. 385 of 1 September 1993 (the "Banking Act"), Regulation No. 20307, all as amended from time to time; and - (b) in compliance with any other applicable laws and regulations, including any limitation or requirement which may be imposed from time to time by CONSOB or the Bank of Italy or other competent authority (including, without limitation, Article 129 of the Banking Act and the implementing guidelines of the Bank of Italy, as amended from time to time).
+- (a) made by investment firms, banks or financial intermediaries permitted to conduct such activities in the Republic of Italy in accordance with the Financial Services Act, Legislative Decree No. 385 of 1 September 1993, as amended (the "Consolidated Banking Law"), Regulation No. 20307, and any other applicable laws and regulations; and - (b) in compliance with any other applicable laws and regulations, including any limitation or requirement which may be imposed from time to time by CONSOB or the Bank of Italy or other competent authority (including, without limitation, Article 129 of the Consolidated Banking Law and the implementing guidelines of the Bank of Italy, as amended from time to time).